BA (Hons) Acting for Stage and Screen self-tape guidance

 - If possible, position your equipment in front of a plain wall and place it so that the main light source comes from behind the camera and that the image clearly shows your head, shoulders and torso.

-- If you are using a smartphone, to maintain a steady image, it should ideally sit on a tripod (or similar device) or ensure it is on a stable surface where it cannot move.
+- If you are using a smartphone, to maintain a steady image, it should ideally sit on a tripod (or similar device) or be secured on a stable surface where it cannot move.

 - If you are filming your submission in one continuous take, leave a brief pause between the end of your first speech and the beginning of the reading.